laraberns/laraberns/README.md

 ## About Me

 Hi, I'm Lara!
-A tech enthusiast and dedicated problem solver with a background in Business Administration.
+A tech enthusiast and dedicated problem solver with a background in Business Administration at Udesc.
 Currently, I am on a journey of continuous learning:

 - Enrolled in the Coding & Tech Journey postgraduate program at FIAP.
 - Pursuing a Bachelor's in Analysis and Systems Development at INFNET.